Professor Chris Berry

 - “Yang Fudong and the Gallery Film: The New Gestural Cinema,” Film Quarterly 67, no.3 (2014): 17-29. (co-edited with Janet Harbord and Rachel Moore), Public Space, Media Space (Basingstoke: Palgrave Macmillan, 2013).

 For a complete list of publications, please see Chris's full research profile.

 Expertise and Public Engagement

 Modules taught at King’s include: Authorship and Creativity in the Cinema; Cinema and Social Formations; Chinese Cinemas; and Film Festivals and Film Festival Studies.

 Chris Berry co-edits two book series for Hong Kong University Press: TransAsian Screen Cultures and Queer Asia.

-He has curated film seasons, most recently working with Katja Wiederspahn on "A Single Spark Can Start a Prairie Fire: The Cultural Revolution in the Cinema" for the Film Archiv Austria in 2011.
+He has curated film seasons, working with Katja Wiederspahn on "A Single Spark Can Start a Prairie Fire: The Cultural Revolution in the Cinema" for the Film Archiv Austria in 2011, and working on the Chinese Visual Festival in London.
 He has also served on various film festival juries.

 Chris has been interviewed widely on Chinese and Asian cinema and screen cultures by organizations including The New York Times, the BBC, The Korea Times, NHK Japan, Discovery Asia, CNN's Today programme, the Australian Broadcasting Corporation, and Tehran TV Channels 1 and 2.